mikel-ao/aloe-extraction-optimization/README.md

 > **Reference:** [Añibarro-Ortega, M., et al. (2021). *Biology*, 10(10), 951.](https://doi.org/10.3390/biology10100951)

 ## 📊 Technical Methodology
-The optimization was performed using a Central Composite Circumscribed Design (CCRD) to maximize the recovery of Aloesin, which was precisely quantified using **HPLC-DAD-ESI/MS<sup>n</sup>**.
+The optimization was performed using a Central Composite Rotatable Design (CCRD) to maximize the recovery of Aloesin, which was precisely quantified using **HPLC-DAD-ESI/MS<sup>n</sup>**.

 Target Response:
 Aloesin Content: Expressed in mg/g of extract.